Padamkalra/PadamBookStore/PadamBookStore/README.txt

   I commmit the changes.

   5:00 pm
-  I set all the nuget commands and added migration by using Add-migration AddCoverTypeToDb and then updated it by using Update-database command.
+  I set all the nuget commands and added migration by using Add-migration AddCoverTypeToDb  {20221115014025_AddCategoryToDb.cs} and then updated it by using Update-database command.

   at 5:05pm
   I check my output and wooohooo it is running successfuly.

+  5:30pm
+  I created new class in .models project named as Product.cs and entered the code mentioned in the powerpoint.